PinkDiamond1/ledger-app-defichain/tests-legacy/README.md

 ## Launch with Speculos

-In order to create the necessary binaries for the Bitcoin Testnet application, you can use the convenience scripts `prepare_tests_lib.sh` and `prepare_tests_native.sh`.
-The former compiles the Bitcoin mainnet version of the application to use as a library, then compiles the binary for the Bitcoin testnet version using the library (this is the mechanism used for the altcoins applications based on the legacy Bitcoin app).
-The latter natively compiles the Bitcoin application for testnet.
+In order to create the necessary binaries for the DeFiChain Testnet application, you can use the convenience scripts `prepare_tests_lib.sh` and `prepare_tests_native.sh`.
+The former compiles the DeFiChain mainnet version of the application to use as a library, then compiles the binary for the DeFiChain testnet version using the library (this is the mechanism used for the altcoins applications based on the legacy DeFiChain app).
+The latter natively compiles the DeFiChain application for testnet.

 ```
 bash ./prepare_tests_lib.sh   # or bash ./prepare_tests_native.sh